 Mercedes sells service plans through its ServiceCare plan, giving buyers the option to pay for two, three or four services over one, two, three or four years.
 It’s a flexible setup, so the costs aren’t set in stone, but are comparable to those from BMW or Audi, for example.

 As the GLC hybrids are ‘alternative-fuel vehicles’ they get £10 off a year when it comes to Vehicle Excise Duty (VED), otherwise known as road tax.
 This means they’ll cost £155 a year to keep on the road, plus a surcharge of £355 in years two to six due to their high list price, making the yearly cost in that period is £510.

 In This Review

-- 3Running costs - currently readingCompany-car tax rules mean the GLC plug-in is an attractive choice in petrol or diesel form, but private buyers can save, too
+- 3Running costs & insurance - currently readingCompany-car tax rules mean the GLC plug-in is an attractive choice in petrol or diesel form, but private buyers can save, too

 - 4Performance, engine & driveThe plug-in GLCs boast strong performance from their engines and electric motors, but ride and handling could be better

 - 5Interior, dashboard & comfortA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious